Learn to build on the Fastly platform

 Parsing and serialization

-Learn more about VCL >Learn more about Compute@Edge >
+Learn more about VCL >Learn more about Fastly Compute >

 Whichever service type you choose, many concepts are common.
-And while not all Fastly features are supported by Compute@Edge yet, many more will be added in the coming months.
+And while not all Fastly features are supported by the Compute platform yet, many more will be added in the coming months.

 Learning to code on Fastly

 Because you can write your own code in a Fastly service, there are an infinite set of tasks you could choose to do at the edge.
-Start with our onboarding guides for VCL or Compute@Edge, and then try some tutorials or copy some of our code examples.
+Start with our onboarding guides for VCL or Fastly Compute, and then try some tutorials or copy some of our code examples.

 When you're ready to level up and test your knowledge, try your hand at our code challenges!